ibm-cloud-docs/hp-virtual-servers/generate_ssh.md

 Before you can create a virtual server, you must have a pair of private and public SSH keys available.
 You can either reuse an existing SSH key pair or generate a new one.
 You can also reuse an existing OpenSSH key pair for use in **PuTTY**.

-* You need the public key as input during the creation of a new virtual server instance.
+* You need the public key as input during the creation of a new virtual server.
 * You need the private key when you log in to the virtual server.
 Keep it as a secret on your client workstation.

 This pair of SSH keys is then used for authentication between your client and your new server.